geoffoliver/personal-homepage/README.md

 - Video thumbnails (with ffmpeg and [php-ffmpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg))
 - Image thumbnails with [ImageMagick](https://imagemagick.org/index.php)
--

 # What this doesn't do

-- No spam prevention for comments
-- No login throttling to prevent someone from trying to brute force your admin account
 - No video transcoding.
 What you upload is what gets sent down the wire.
 - No image resizing.
 Like video, what you upload is what people get.

 # TODO

 - [ ] Password reset
-- [ ] Partial GET for RSS feeds
-- [ ] Sharing
 - [ ] Editing media details on add/edit post
-- [ ] Settings
-- [ ] Audio uploads
 - [ ] Themes